jasongrimes/docs/silex-notes.md

 Silex Notes
 ===========

-Getting started with silex
+Some notes on getting started with the Silex PHP microframework.

-## Install with composer
+# Install with composer

-* Create composer.json
+## Create composer.json

     {
         "require": {